Julians42/Julians42.github.io/_publications/aqua-alta.md

 paperurl: 'http://julians42.github.io/files/EPS_261_Final_Paper.pdf'
 #citation: ''
 ---
 This project uses sea level fingerprinting techniques as taught in Jerry X. Mitrovica's EPS 261 in combination with topographical information on Venice to assess the risk posed by rising seas.
-We find that without intervention by 2100 even a low end sea level rise will make decadal extremes an annual occurrence, with decadal extremes matching century level disasters.
+We find that without intervention by 2100 even a low-end sea level rise will make decadal extremes an annual occurrence, with decadal extremes matching century-level disasters.
 [View project here.](http://julians42.github.io/files/EPS_261_Final_Paper.pdf)

 <!-- Recommended citation: Your Name, You.
 (2015).
 "Paper Title Number 3." <i>Journal 1</i>.
 1(3). -->